 Lucca

 Each time Gary and I stay here, we discover more and more.
 We are looking forward to spending about seven months here in 2021, using Lucca as a base to visit more of the surrounding towns.
-It will give us a good location to head to the coast and then up to the Piedmonte region that we have yet to explore.
+It will give us a good location to head to the coast and then up to the Piedmont region that we have yet to explore.

 Lucca has an unexpected waterway that runs through a section of the old town.
 It runs north to south on the east end of the historic center.
 It is amazing how the level of this canal or waterway changes each day.
 What is also amazing is the speed at which the water moves at times too.